xebialabs-community/xlr-docker-registry-trigger-plugin/README.md

 This plugin is a XL Release plugin that enables triggering new release based on a new docker image version showing up in a V2 registry.

-There are many tools that implement Docker V2 Registry: dockerhub, docker registry image (which is included in this repo for testing), Docker Secure Registry, Artifactory, NuGet (I think), RedHat Package Manager.. any many more.
+There are many tools that implement Docker V2 Registry: dockerhub, docker registry image (which is included in this repo for testing), Docker Secure Registry, Artifactory, RedHat Package Manager, [OpenShift](https://docs.openshift.com/container-platform/latest/install_config/registry/accessing_registry.html).. any many more.
 This plugin should work with them all.

 ## Installation ##